csteamengine/pr-tracker/README.md

 # Requirements
 ### This website shall keep track of all users PR's for all the different events that a user does.
 ### This website shall keep track of previous PR's for all the different events that a user does.
-### This website will keep track of a users progress and improvements for each event that the user does.
+### This website shall keep track of a users progress and improvements for each event that the user does.